 2. the sum of the moments of forces is equal to zero.

-On this page material on topics:
+On this page, material on the topics:

-• Pendant's law abstract
+• Coulomb's law abstract

-• Physics talk on Coulomb's law
+• Report on physics on the topic Coulomb's law

 It was discovered by Charles Coulomb in 1785. a large number of experiments with metal balls, Charles Coulomb gave the following formulation of the law: